CALHOUN COUNTY SENIOR SERVICES

 Please like us on Facebook: www.facebook.com/CalhounCountySeniorServices/

-The Senior Millage was first approved by voters in 1996 to fill gaps in available services and help older adults by promoting health, safety and wellness.
+The Calhoun County Senior Millage was first approved by voters in 1996 to fill gaps in available services and help older adults by promoting health, safety, and wellness.
 The Senior Millage raises approximately $2.7 million in taxes each year, and has been renewed by voters in 2000, 2006, and 2010.
 The Senior Millage is on the August 4, 2020 ballot countywide for renewal.

 Community needs and funding priorities are decided by the Senior Millage Allocations Committee (SMAC) which makes recommendations to the Calhoun County Board of Commissioners.
 The Board of Commissioners appoints members to SMAC and approves funding decisions.
 SMAC is comprised of 13 community members who serve three-year terms.

 The mission of Calhoun County Senior Services is to enhance, promote, and ensure the availability of needed quality services for Calhoun County seniors through effective and efficient allocation of County Senior Millage resources.
 Calhoun County Senior Services administers and monitors the use of senior millage funds, organizes special events for older adults, advocates for improved services in the community by identifying needs and promoting collaboration, and helps seniors connect to services.

 Senior Millage funded programs such as, Senior Fitness & Fun, Transportation and Benefits Counseling serve all seniors regardless of income, while some programs, including Home Heating Assistance, Dental Services and Minor Home Repair, serve seniors with limited incomes to help those most in need.
 Many services are provided without cost to older adults, but some programs encourage a cost-share to help funding go further.